emsec/VerFI/README.md

 The paper is published by IEEE International Symposium on Hardware Oriented Security and Trust, HOST 2020.
 Please use the following citation, if you use our implementations in your research:

-Victor Arribas and Felix Wegener and Amir Moradi and Svetla Nikova: Cryptographic Fault Diagnosis using VerFI.
+Victor Arribas, Felix Wegener, Amir Moradi, Svetla Nikova: Cryptographic Fault Diagnosis using VerFI.
 HOST 2020.

 The pre-print version of the paper is available here: https://eprint.iacr.org/2019/1312